GPON: Features

 GPON puts requirements on the optical medium and the hardware used to access it, and defines the manner in which Ethernet frames are converted to an optical signal, as well as the parameters of that signal.
-The bandwidth of the single connection between the OLT (optical line termination) and the ONTs (optical network terminals) is 2.4 Gbit/s down, 1.2 Gbit/s up, or rarely symmetric 2.4 Gbit/s, shared between up to 128 ONTs using a time-division multiple access (TDMA) protocol, which the standard defines.
-GPON specifies protocols for error correction (Reed–Solomon) and encryption (AES), and defines a protocol for line control (OMCI) which includes authentication (GPON serial number and/or PLOAM password).
-Unlike the previous EPON standard, which has a much simpler topology, GPON encapsulates Ethernet packets into virtual GEM ports, TCONT queues and VLANIDs via OMCI.
+The bandwidth of the single connection between the optical line termination (OLT) and the optical network terminals (ONTs) is 2.4 Gbit/s down, 1.2 Gbit/s up, or rarely symmetric 2.4 Gbit/s, shared between up to 128 ONTs using a time-division multiple access (TDMA) protocol, which the standard defines.